 For the year ended December 31, 2014, the difference between the effective rate and the statutory rate is attributed primarily to the federal and state valuation allowances on the Company's deferred tax assets.
-As a result of the Company's net operating losses and net deferred tax asset position as of December 31, 2014 (after exclusion of certain deferred tax liabilities that generally cannot be offset against deferred tax assets, known as "Naked Credits"), the Company provided for a full valuation allowance against substantially all of the net federal and the net state deferred tax assets.
+As a result of the Company's net operating losses and net deferred tax asset position as of December 31, 2014 (after exclusion of certain deferred tax liabilities that generally cannot be offset against deferred tax assets, known as "Naked Credits"), the Company provided for a full valuation allowance against substantially all of the net federal and state deferred tax assets.

-For the year ended December 31, 2015, the difference between the effective rate and the statutory rate is attributable primarily to the release of a majority of the federal and related state valuation allowances on the Company's deferred tax assets.
+For the year ended December 31, 2015, the difference between the effective rate and the statutory rate is attributable primarily to the release of a majority of the federal and related state valuation allowances on the Company's deferred tax assets and the non-taxable gain on the fair value adjustment of a previously unconsolidated affiliate.
 The Company continues to provide for a valuation allowance against net federal and state deferred tax assets associated with non-operating land, the sale of which could result in capital losses that can only be offset against capital gains.
-The Company also continues to provide for a valuation allowance against net state deferred tax assets relating to operations in Pennsylvania and West Virginia.
+As of December 31, 2015, the Company also continued to provide for a valuation allowance against net state deferred tax assets relating to operations in Pennsylvania and West Virginia.
 Management determined it was not more-likely-than-not that the Company will realize these net deferred tax assets.